jedi4ever/devicefarm-cli/README.md

 > A Command-Line interface to AWS Devicefarm , but humans don't use ARNs.
 Written in golang for maximum deployability

 Current State:
+- not usable YET , but SOON ...
+- Have a look in the code to get a glimpse of how things work with AWS Device Farm farm
-- managed to use most documented api calls and succeeded in running a test and getting the results.
+- I managed to use most documented api calls and succeeded in running a test and getting the results.
-- Have a look in the code.

 Things I want to cover:
 - upload of all elements